 I have always loved clothing.
-Dressing up has always been a source of joy in my life and a means of expressing creativity in a world that feels increasingly left-brained and analytical.
-Wearing fun clothing got me through hard days and made me feel good about myself.
+Dressing up has always been a source of joy in my life and an important component of my identity.

-The idea behind Hera is simple: we make clothing that is specifically designed to fit through pregnancy and accommodate nursing, but also look good for years after.
-The truth is you don't need a lot: just a few key pieces that you can style differently and wear over and over.
-Mothers don't need weird over-the-bump jeans and nursing tops with clips and snaps: a pair of mid-rise elastic-waist pants and a button-down shirt can work just as well and you are more likely to hang on to them afterwards.
+The truth is you don't need a lot: just a few key pieces that you can style differently and wear over and over throughout pregnancy, nursing, and beyond.
+Mothers don't need weird over-the-bump jeans and nursing tops with clips and snaps: a pair of mid-rise elastic-waist pants and a button-down shirt can work just as well and you are more likely to hang on to them for the long-run.

 I am also very proud of how our clothes are made.
 We source only the most ethical and sustainable fibers from domestic producers, we dye our pieces using plants and organic matter, and everything is ethically made in LA by a woman-owned production team.

 I hope you enjoy wearing Hera's clothing as much as I have enjoyed making it.

 Hera founder and mom of 2